 Source Receptor Pathway Pathway description Risk description Likelihood Conseq.
 Risk Justification Dust Community - residents Air Dust from site works, access roads and earthworks becoming airborne.
 Nuisance caused by dust and health impacts from particulate matter.
-Unlikely Minor Medium (2B) The closest residential site is located approx. 900m to the west of the site (Sands Drive) and 1700m to the south (Fairway Drive).
-Given these distances, it is highly unlikely that dust emissions will reach the residential area; furthermore, there would be significant dilution of any potential dust emissions from the landfill.
-Pests, Vermin and disease Offsite Ecological Receptors - Bushland flora & fauna Surface & Air Exposed waste may be used as a food source by vermin, and introduced fauna species, such as rodents, dogs, and cats and could result in elevated population levels.
+Ailn Minor Medium (2B) The closest residential site is located approx. 900m to the west of the site (Sands Street) and 1700m to the south (Fairway Drive).
+Given these distances, it is highly unlikely that dust emissions will reach the residential area; furthermore, there would be significant dilution of any potential dust emissions from the landfill. and disease vectors Offsite Ecological Receptors - Bushland flora & fauna Surface & Air Exposed waste may be used as a food source by vermin, and introduced fauna species, such as rodents, dogs, and cats and could result in elevated population levels.
 Populations of vermin and introduced fauna species can negatively impact the surrounding natural fauna and flora.
-Possible Moderate Medium (3C) It is possible that exposed waste will attract vermin and fauna species causing increased populations in the vicinity of the landfill. vectors Community - residents Surface & Air Exposed waste and ponded water can facilitate the breeding of disease vectors that are capable of impacting the community.
+Possible Moderate Medium (3C) Exposed waste may attract vermin and fauna species causing increased populations in the vicinity of the landfill.
+Pests, Vermin and Community - residents Surface & Air Exposed waste and ponded water can facilitate the breeding of disease vectors that are capable of impacting the community.
 Flies, mosquitoes and rats can spread disease to humans and negatively impact the community amenity.
 Unlikely Moderate Medium (2C) Water can pond on-site during the wet season and periods of high rainfall.
 Invasive flora species Offsite Ecological Receptors - Bushland flora & fauna Air, surface water run-off, and animal Invasive weed species from seeds in waste received spread to the surrounding environment.
-Invasive flora species impacting of the ecological value of the surrounding area.
+Invasive flora species impact the ecological value of the surrounding area.
 Likely Minor Medium (4B) Weed species will likely be present at the Facility due to waste being received that contains seeds.
 If left to become well established, weeds are likely to spread to the surrounding ecosystems where controlling them becomes more difficult and costly.

 Source Receptor Pathway Pathway description Risk description Likelihood Conseq.
-Risk Justification Community - residents Litter blown in the wind.
-Mainly visual impact.
-Rare Slight Low (1A) Due to the long distance, the wind-blown litter is unlikely to reach the receptor, and the impacts are mainly visual (i.e. minor).
-Litter Offsite Ecological Receptors - Bushland flora & fauna Air Likely Minor Medium (4B) It is likely that some wind-blown litter will enter the surrounding bushland, but the impacts are mainly visual (i.e. minor).
+Risk Justification a Community - residents E Litter blown in the Mainly visual Rare Slight Low (1A) Due to the long distance, the wind-blown litter is unlikely to reach the receptor, and the impacts are mainly visual (i.e. minor).
+Litter Offsite Ecological Receptors - Bushland flora & fauna Air wind. impact.
+Likely Minor Medium (4B) It is likely that some wind-blown litter will enter the surrounding bushland, but the impacts are mainly visual (i.e. minor).